10 Best Consumer Marketplaces for December 2025

 Risk Factors

-• Margin pressures from logistics and fulfillment investments
+• Margin pressure from logistics cost inflation and labor market dynamics

 Stock #2: Alibaba Group Holding Limited (BABA)